 Animal Rights & Advocacy: Is the care of animals a duty, a service, a privilege, or an investment?

-"This project has helped me grow and communicate better with both our community partner and the other volunteers.
+"This program has helped me grow and communicate better with both our community partner and the other volunteers.
 I've grown more compassionate towards the animals.
 Beforehand . . . there was still the stigma in the back of my mind that animals in shelters were aggressive.
 This project has changed my perspective on that." - Shelter Sidekicks Volunteer

 For more information, visit the Shelter Sidekicks on CORE or email firstname.lastname@example.org